2022 Vietnam Open

 The 2022 Vietnam Open (officially known as the Yonex-Sunrise Vietnam Open 2022 for sponsorship reasons) was a badminton tournament which took place at Nguyen Du Cultural Sports Club in Ho Chi Minh City, Vietnam, from 27 September to 2 October 2022 and had a total purse of $75,000.

 Tournament

 The 2022 Vietnam Open was the third Super 100 tournament of the 2022 BWF World Tour and also part of the Vietnam Open championships, which had been held since 1996.
 This tournament was organized by the Vietnam Badminton Association and sanctioned by the BWF.

 Venue

-This international tournament was held at Nguyen Du Cultural Sports Club in Ho Chi Minh City, Vietnam.
+This tournament was held at Nguyen Du Cultural Sports Club in Ho Chi Minh City, Vietnam.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF Tour Super 100 event.

 Prize pool

 The total prize money was US$75,000 with the distribution of the prize money in accordance with BWF regulations.